AmirAliShar/Buildables-AI-Internship/week01/README.md

 🧠 AI Text Generation App

 This project is a simple AI-powered text generation application built with FastAPI (backend) and Streamlit (frontend).
-It allows users to input text and receive responses in different writing styles such as:
+It allows users to input text and receive responses in different writing styles, such as:

 📄 News Article